monikakaron/monikakaron.github.io/index.md

 ## Welcome to my personal site

-My name is Monika Karon
+My name is Monika and I am beginning a new fun journey